What they are, why they happen and how they go wrong....

 Too many times it seems like it's the auditors job to clean up a mess that's caused by everyone else in the process.
 Maybe it's the agent who wants to sell the cheapest premium to a client.
 Maybe it's the client who demands to have the lowest cost for his insurance.
 Maybe it's just an incomplete understanding by those involved in the process.
 But you can bet when it comes to workers compensation audits, it's accuracy that counts!
 It really is in the details!

-What You Can Do When A Workers Compensation Audit Goes Wrong:
+What You Can Do When An Audit Goes Wrong:

 Unfortunately, when it comes to workers compensation audits, one size does not fit all!
 Each client, each customer, each insured brings a different problem which demands a different solution.
 Can you fix your problem by yourself?
 Sometimes the answer is yes!
 But you really have two basic choices when you need help with a workers compensation audit problem: